icons

 Water (0.33-liter bottle)₹15 – ₹20

 It’s time to get fit!
-To spend quality leisure time (or fitness time) in Pune, you won’t need to shell out massive sums of money.
-For a relatively low price, you can go to a movie, and if you’re into sports – pay a monthly fee for a fitness club that’s just a little more than Rs.2000!
-Of course, an hour of renting a tennis court remains a little costly, but cheaper than in other cities of India.
+You won't need to shell out massive sums of money to spend fitness time in Pune.
+For a relatively low price, you can go to a movie, and if you’re into sports – pay a fee for a fitness club that’s just a little more than ₹2000!
+Of course, renting a tennis court for an hour remains a little costly, but it is cheaper than in other cities in India.

 Sports and LeisurePrice (Rs)